 Tapping into the ability of ESG data management solutions to map metrics to current and evolving regulations, companies take assurance that their approach to ESG data is aligned with stakeholder and legislative priorities and is meeting their obligations.
 Automated monitoring and reporting remove legwork and inconsistency, while the best software makes data presentation easy with intuitive dashboards.

-But not all ESG solutions are created equal.
+But not all ESG data solutions are created equal.
 Any organization looking to harness the benefits of investing in ESG data management software needs to ensure their chosen solution meets their requirements.

 - Does it enable you to deliver on the five best practices outlined above with a flexible, robust approach to managing ESG data?